BECOME AN AMBASSADOR

 - Social Media posts about Saving Mothers’ work and mission.

-- Blog post for our website about your relationship with maternal health and why you feel empowered to be a part of the Saving Mothers community.
+- A blog post for our website about your relationship with maternal health and why you feel empowered to be a part of the Saving Mothers community.

 - Attendance of and recruitment for Saving Mothers events (i.e. fundraisers).